Local Field Potential Journey into the Basal Ganglia: Methods

 \subsection{Recording and data acquisition}

-During recording sessions, the animals were seated in a primate chair with their head and hands restrained, but were free to move their trunk and legs.
-All recording were done during alert monkey' spontaneous behavior.
-The verification of recording location was carried out separately for the target structures, the cerebral cortex and the deep nuclei of the basal ganglia (BG) complex: striatum, globus pallidus and the subthalamic nucleus.
-Extra cellular data domain was amplified with a gain of 5K, band-pass filtered with a 1-6000 Hz four-pole hardware Butterworth filter and continuously sampled at 25 kHz.
+During recording sessions, the animal was seated in a primate chair with its head and hands restrained but was free to move their trunk and legs.
+All recording were done during quite alert state.
+The verification of recording location was carried out separately for the target structures.
+M1 was verified by limbs motor response to 10-40 $\mu A$ stimulation.
+DLPFC was detected by its stereotactic and chamber.
+The BG nuclei complex: striatum, globus pallidus and the subthalamic nucleus were discriminated by their physiological features.
+In addition, the subthalamic nucleus, was verified by cellular response to passive limbs motor stimulation.
+Extra cellular data domain was amplified with a gain of 5K, band- pass filtered with a 1-6000 Hz four-pole hardware Butterworth filter and continuously sampled at 25 kHz.